datanav/docs/configuration-pipes.rst

      - :ref:`Automatic reprocessing <automatic-reprocessing>` automatically resets a pipe when it is out of sync with its input data.

    * - ``Completeness``
-     - :ref:`Completeness <automatic-reprocessing>` lets pipes hold of processing of data until upstream dependencies are processed.
+     - :ref:`Completeness <completeness-feature>` lets pipes hold of processing of data until upstream dependencies are processed.

    * - ``Namespaces``
      - :ref:`Namespaces <namespaces-feature>` allows tracking of property origins in Sesam.

+   * - ``Durable data``
+     - :ref:`Durable data <durable-data>` allows additional data storage to minimize likelihood of dataloss.